mvolkmann/blog/src/svelte/storybook.md

 does not appear on the first rendered page.
 For example, suppose we are developing a shopping app with the typical flow of login, add products to cart, and checkout.
-During development a component that appears on the checkout page it is tedious to have to retrace all of these steps in order to test changes to the new component.
+During development of a component that appears on the checkout page it is tedious to have to retrace all of these steps in order to test changes to the new component.

 [Storybook](https://storybook.js.org) solves this!
-It provides a web UI where a list of components in various states appear in the left nav.
+It provides a web app where a list of components in various states appear in the left nav.
-Clicking one renders only that component in the main area where we can interact with it in all the ways it supports.
+Clicking one renders only that component in its main area.
+We can then interact with it in all the ways it supports.
-It also provides a nice way to demo each component to stakeholders and focus on the design and styling of each component.
+Storybook also provides a nice way to demo each component to stakeholders and focus on the design and styling of each component.

 ## Storybook with Svelte